 As the number of sellers on Amazon increases, so does the use of PPC, which makes running profitable campaigns more difficult and costly.
 Although fairly straightforward and simple to setup, succeeding at it requires a good amount of knowledge, planning, patience and optimizing.

 Amazon PPC is not available for all product categories.
 Click here to make sure your product is in the PPC-allowed categories.
 Additionally, PPC is only available for sellers on a professional selling plan.

 How does PPC work?

 Here’s the process behind PPC explained in a very simple manner.
 The seller selects the keywords he wants to compete for, an auction then takes place for each individual keyword and the winners of the auction get their ads shown in the search results.
-The factors that determine which ads are shown include: bid amount, relevance, click through rate and conversion rate.
-The reason why it’s called Pay per Click is that you only pay when user clicks on the ad.
+The factors that determine which ads are shown include bid amount, relevance, click through rate and conversion rate.
+The reason why it’s called Pay per Click is that you only pay when the user clicks on the ad, like Google’s Adwords.

 The elements of PPC can be explained as a kind of hierarchy.
 At the top there is the Campaign Manager in the Seller Central Account.
 It is where everything happens.
 We will explain the individual elements in the following paragraphs.

 At the campaign level, you choose the campaign type, manual or automatic.
 You can also can set the campaign start and end date and the daily budget.